 The second consideration is obtaining as much bass as possible from the subwoofer.
-A subwoofer hanging in free air (such as when you are "flying" a sound system) is referred to as operating in "full space" since the subwoofer is free to radiate in all directions (omnidirectionally).
+A subwoofer hanging in free air is referred to as operating in "full space" since the subwoofer is free to radiate in all directions (omnidirectionally).
 A speaker down on the middle of the floor or up in the air with its back against the wall is referred to as operating in "half space".
-The 118S was designed assuming that it would be used in a "half space" configuration.
+The 215S was designed assuming that it would be used in a "half space" configuration.
 Full space operation will result in a decrease of about three dB of output compared to half space and you may need to compensate by turning up the power amplifier.
 Placing a speaker near a large, flat wall and on the floor (quarter space) will boost the bass performance by about three dB compared to half space.
 Putting a speaker in a corner on the floor (eighth space) will boost the output about six dB compared to half space.
 The more surfaces you can place the subwoofer against, the fewer subwoofers you will need to achieve a certain SPL.